inigoo18/University-work/DEG_1/Fundamentos de la Programación/README.md

-This subject is Fundamentals of Programming.
+This subject is Fundamentals of Programming, done during my first year of the degree in UCM.

 In its final project, we had to create a sudoku application where players could fill them up and create their own sudokus.